laszlocph/gimlet-documentation/src/pages/docs/tutorials/ai-deployments/flowise-deployment-tutorial.md

 CMD [ "pnpm", "start" ]
 ```

-In Gimlet, now select the ghcrRegistry option under Registry settings, and set Port value to 3000.
+In Gimlet, now select the Gimlet Registry option under Registry settings, and set Port value to 3000.
 Then specify a custom domain if you'd like to use one, but Gimlet generates a URL where you'll be able to access Flowise after deployment.
 See config settings in the screenshot below:

 ![Flowise deployment settings in Gimlet. ghcrRegistry is selected, and the exposed port value is set at 3000](/src/pages/docs/screenshots/flowise-deployment/flowise-deployment-configuration.png)